UK braced for strong winds, heavy rain, flooding and snow

 He added that yellow warning areas might also see some flooding.

-Temperatures would be more typical for this time of year, hovering around 9C (48F) to 11C (52F).
+Temperatures would be more typical for this time of year, hovering around 9C to 11C.

 Turning to the weekend, Mr Morgan said the weather would be “quite clear” but with a chance of snow.